Barquero (1970)

 Bandit leader Jake Remy (Oates) and his gang of cutthroats want to cross the Rio Grande as soon as possible after they have pillaged a town and massacred the entire population.
 Van Cleef lives in a small town near the river and is referred to by the townspeople as "barquero" (Spanish for boat man); he has built a barge to connect both river banks, and is captured by three members of the gang, sent ahead by Remy.
 But he is saved by a friend, Mountain Phil (Tucker).
 Since Remy needs the barge to bring a wagon load of silver to the other side, a psychological battle begins, with Van Cleef and the townspeople on one side, and Oates and his gang on the other.

 Overall Barquero is a nice blend of Italian and American influences.
-Both large-scale action scenes are ferociously violent, and show some nice directional touches (Oates and Mathews having a relaxed conversation inside while outside the massacre goes on), but they lack some fluency, as well as the sense of immediacy Peckinpah created.
+Both large-scale action scenes are ferociously violent, and show some nice directional touches (Oates and Mathews having a relaxed conversation inside while outside the massacre goes on).
 The mid-section feels rather protracted, with most of the action (or the lack of it) confined to one spot on the Rio Grande, but the film redeems itself in the last twenty minutes, with an Oates losing both his patience and his senses, and a grand finale, played out more or less (I'm not joking) as a naval battle.

 * Philip French, Westerns, Aspects of a movie genre, Exeter, 2005